Out-of-the-box Google DFP Sales Management

 Newsday is an American daily newspaper serving the New York region with an average circulation of 437,000.

 CloudSense platform chosen to optimize ad sales and fulfilment across all channels

-CloudSense, the global leader in industry platforms for Quote-to-Cash, has secured a deal with Newsday.
+CloudSense, the Salesforce-native omnichannel commerce platform, has secured a deal with Newsday.
 The publisher has chosen the CloudSense Media Platform to enhance its digital advertising sales process and drive down the time it takes to launch new products and offerings to the market.

 The platform integrates with Google DoubleClick for Publishers (DFP), combining to provide a fully digital advertising sales process that optimizes sales and scheduling and maximizes revenues.

-The CloudSense Media Platform also drives faster and more accurate quote creation, improving the buying experiences for customers across a range of Newsday channels from initial quote through to invoice.
+The CloudSense Media Platform also drives faster and more accurate quote creation, improving the buying experiences for customers across a range of Newsday channels.

 “We invested a considerable amount of time evaluating many different products and services and made our decision to go with the CloudSense Media Platform,” said Paul Likins, Vice President of Sales Production and Technology, Newsday.